raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

 To use `multirec`, we need four pieces:

 1. An `indivisible` predicate function.
 It should report whether an array is to small to be divided up.
-It's implicity itself: `(square) => square.length === 1`.
+It's simplicity itself: `(square) => square.length === 1`.
 2. A `value` function that determines what to do with a value that is indivisible.
 For rotation, we simply return what we are given: `(cell) => cell`
 3. A `divide` function that breaks a divisible problem into smaller pieces.
-Our function will break a sqare into four quadrants.
+Our function will break a square into four quadrants.
 We'll see how that works below.
 4. A `combine` function that puts the result of rotating the smaller pieces back together.
 Our function will take four quadrant squares and put them back together into a big square.

 As noted, `indivisible` and `value` are trivial: